mariodavid/mariodavid.github.io/_drafts/cd-environment-with-gitlab-and-rancher-part-1-overview-and-installing-gitlab.md

   feature: cd-environment-with-gitlab-and-rancher/feature.png
 ---

-In this blog post i would like to show how to create a self-hosted continuous delivery pipeline for CUBA applications.
+In this blog post series I would like to show how to create a self-hosted continuous delivery pipeline with Gitlab and Rancher.
+We'll take an example application and create a complete CD pipeline to cover the workflow from idea to production.

 <!-- more -->

 When developing applications in a more or less professional setting, it requires to have something like a continuous integration / continuous delivery pipeline in place.

 The reason for that is, that these pipelines generally lead to a degree of automation of your workflow as well as an increase in speed and quality of the different processes.

 When you look around at how to solve these problems, you'll quickly find online services that do the job very very well.
 Take a look at [Github](https://github.com/) as a source code repository or [Travis CI](https://travis-ci.org/) as a CI tool.
 These are all really good options, if you are either having the luxury working on open source software or you are willing to pay for these SaaS tools (which you probably really should thinking about).

 Nevertheless, in other scenarios where for whatever reason you want to self-host some of these tools, there are options as well.
 In this blog post series I will do exactly that.